LeToNode/Play2.0-CN-doc/detailledTopics/assets/AssetsCoffeeScript.md

        └ main.coffee
 ```

 Two JavaScript files will be compiled: `public/javascripts/main.js` and `public/javascripts/main.min.js`.
 The first one is a readable file useful in development, and the second one a minified file that you can use in production.
-You can use either one or the other in your template:
+You can use either one in your template:

 ```html
 <script src="@routes.Assets.at("javascripts/main.js")">